 The Spirit of Buffalo schooner offers public tours that set sail into Lake Erie along with several special events like “Wine in the Wind” Wednesdays, Tuesday night Craft Beer Cruises, Dinner & A Sail events with Pearl Street Grill & Brewery, and pirate-themed adventures for the kiddos.

-Buffalo has never seen anything like the Buffalo CycleBoats before.
-The newest waterfront attraction, having launched in May, is a floating pub/group bicycle allowing its 15-passengers to pedal along as they take in all the sites on the waterfront with a cold beer (BYOB).
-The boat is available both for individual bookings and group tours.
+Buffalo has never seen anything like the Buffalo CycleBoats & Buffalo Pedal Tours before.
+The newest waterfront attraction, having launched with Buffalo CycleBoats last summer, this floating pub/group bicycle allows its 15-passengers to pedal along as they take in all the sites on the waterfront with a cold beer (BYOB).
+The boats are available both for individual bookings and group tours.

 8. Queen City Bike Ferry